 UNDER THE CANADIAN FEDERAL GOVERNMENT’S PERSONAL INFORMATION PROTECTION AND ELECTRONIC DOCUMENTS ACT (PIPEDA)

 THOMSON ARCHITECTURE, INC., (TAI) as an Architectural Practice licensed by The Ontario Association of Architects, is bound by PIPEDA and requires consent where the personal information it collects, uses, discloses and retains is in the course of its commercial activities.
 Therefore, in every proposal and contract TAI issues for client review and approval, we will request such consent.
 We respect the privacy of our clients, and we are committed to keeping personal information accurate, confidential, secure and private.
-“Personal Information” used in our practice may include, but is not limited to; Individual and/or Business names or Numbers, Addresses, Telephone, Email Addresses and Financial Information as it relates specifically to the subject project(s) such as land or building purchase prices, locations(s), taxes, utility costs, and other information required or related to project budgets and schedule information.
+“Personal Information” used in our practice may include, but is not limited to; Individual and/or Business names or Numbers, Addresses, Telephone, Email Addresses, Utility Bills and Financial Information as it relates specifically to the subject project(s) such as land or building purchase prices, locations(s), taxes, utility costs, and other information required or related to project budgets and schedule and energy performance information.
 In some cases we may request consent and authorization to act as agents on behalf of our clients for the purpose of facilitation communication with Authorities Having Jurisdiction (AHJ’s), such as Municipalities (ie. Permits, Committees), Conservation Authorities or other public agencies.
 Toward securing this information, we implement the following 10 steps in our office:

 TAI is responsible for personal information under its control and it’s Director and/or OAA-licensed Officers are accountable for TAI’s compliance.
 Directors and Officers of TAI are OAA-licensed Certificate of Practice Holders, and as such, mandatory insurance covers some aspects of PIPEDA compliance.
 Concerns related to TAI’s Compliance with the legislation, including the collection, use, retention and destruction of personal information held by TAI should be forwarded to TAI’s Director: Andy Thomson at email: firstname.lastname@example.org